apita1423/cosmoschronicles_pp5/README.md

 - Coolors - Used to pick colours.
 - CSS Gradient - Used to great the colours gradient for the background.
 [CSS Gradient](https://cssgradient.io/)
 - Canva - Used for the design of the logo, notfound page image, and astronomical clock image.
-- ChaptGPT - Used for About Us page content.
+- ChatGPT - Used for About Us, News, and Events content.
+- AmIResponsive - Used for the responsive image.
+- ResponsiveTestTool - Used to the site in various sizes.
+[ResponsiveTestTool](https://responsivetesttool.com/)

 ---
-## Components
+## 🔭 Components

 ---

-## Credits
+## 🔭 Credits

 ### Code Used